CHAPTER ONE: 1565

 C-1.
 TEACHING AND ADVISING: The university's goal is to engage students in a transformational experience of discovery, understanding and global citizenship.
 Faculty achieve this goal through effective instructing, advising and/or mentoring of students. [add.
 1-10]

-The validation of instruction may include Student Evaluations of Teaching (SETs), peer evaluations, self assessment, documentation of effective or innovative teaching, teaching recognition and awards, and teaching loads. [add.
-1-10]
+The validation of teaching may include Student Evaluations of Teaching (SETs), peer evaluations, self-assessment, documentation of effective or innovative teaching, teaching recognition and awards, and teaching loads. [add.
+1-10, rev. 3-20]

 b.
-Advising and/or Mentoring Students: Advising students is also an important faculty responsibility and a key function of academic citizenship.
+Advising: For the purposes of this section, advising includes mentoring and student retention activities.
+These activities are an important faculty responsibility and a key function of academic citizenship.
 Student advising may include: (1) overseeing course selection and scheduling; (2) seeking solutions to conflicts and academic problems; (3) working with students to develop career goals and identify employment opportunities; (4) making students aware of programs and sources for identifying employment opportunities, (5) facilitating undergraduate and graduate student participation in professional activities (e.g. conferences, workshops, demonstrations, applied research); and (6) serving as a faculty advisor to student organizations or clubs.
-Advising also includes attendance at sessions (e.g. workshops, training courses) sponsored by the university, college, unit, or professional organizations to enhance a faculty member’s capacity to advise. [add.
-7-06, rev. 1-08, 1-10]
+Advising also includes attendance at sessions (e.g. workshops, training courses) sponsored by the university, college, unit, or professional organizations to enhance a faculty member's capacity to advise. [add.
+7-06, rev. 1-08, 3-20 ed.
+1-10]

 Effective advising performance may be documented by: (1) the evaluation of peers or other professionals in the unit or college; (2) undergraduate or graduate student advisees' evaluations; (3) level of activity and accomplishment of the student organization advised; (4) evaluations of persons being mentored by the candidate; (5) number of undergraduate and graduate students guided to completion; and (6) receiving awards for advising, especially those involving peer evaluation. [add.
 7-06, ed.
 1-10]